roam-unofficial/roam-toolkit/CONTRIBUTING.md

 [/src/ts/core/features/](src/ts/core/features/)
 directory contains entry points for most of the features in the Toolkit.
 If you're developing a new Feature - you should put entry point for it here.
-`features.ts` file within that directory defines the [list of all features](https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/core/features/features.ts#L13).
+`index.ts` file within that directory defines the [list of all features](https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/core/features/index.ts#L13).
 It can also serve as a good starting point for exploring the code if you are curious for how any particular feature works.

 ### Roam interaction interfaces and utils